pingcap/docs-cn/develop/dev-guide-sample-application-ruby-rails.md

 3. In the connection dialog, select `Rails` from the **Connect With** drop-down list and keep the default setting of the **Endpoint Type** as `Public`.

-4. If you have not set a password yet, click **Create password** to generate a random password.
+4. If you have not set a password yet, click **Generate Password** to generate a random password.

 5. Run the following command to copy `.env.example` and rename it to `.env`: